Have you noticed the increased interest in introverts and sensitive people?

 Here is a list of some of the important websites and blogs that can help you discover more about this important human trait, whether you are highly sensitive or know someone who is.

 How to Learn about Highly Sensitive People

-There are many wonderful and important websites offering information on the highly sensitive person.
-This list, however, includes only websites dedicated to the highly sensitive person.
+There are many wonderful and important websites offering information on the sensitive person.
+This list, however, includes only websites dedicated to the sensitive person.
 They are listed in alphabetical order.
 Because many cover a wide range of topic related to HSP’s I have created a legend so you know what each website offers information on:

 T: trait B: blog W: work and career H: health R: resources A: author C: coaching